-Jolly Nice is a Farm shop located in Frampton Mansell between Stroud and Cirencester on the A419.
-This is a former petrol station that has been converted into a hotchpotch of wooden buildings that are shops making up the farm shop and cafe.
+Jolly Nice is a Farm shop in Frampton Mansell between Stroud and Cirencester on the A419.
+This is a former petrol station that they converted into a hotchpotch of wooden buildings that are shops making up the farm shop and cafe.

 They have a field out the back called the picnic meadow where you can eat out admiring the Cotswold views and livestock in a neighbouring field.